delta-io/delta-sharing/README.md

 We support using [Service Account](https://cloud.google.com/iam/docs/service-accounts) to read Google Cloud Storage.
 You can find more details in [GCP Authentication Doc](https://cloud.google.com/docs/authentication/getting-started).

+To set up the Service Account credentials, you can specify the environment GOOGLE_APPLICATION_CREDENTIALS before starting the Delta Sharing Server.

 ```
 export GOOGLE_APPLICATION_CREDENTIALS="KEY_PATH"
 ```